Verstappen wins in Spain to take title lead

 It was Verstappen's fourth victory in six races this year, helped by Red Bull imposing team orders on Sergio Perez.

-And it gave him the championship lead for the first time in 2022 - Verstappen heads to the Monaco Grand Prix next weekend with a six-point advantage over Leclerc.
+And it gave him the championship lead for the first time in 2022 and he heads to Monaco next weekend with a six-point advantage over Leclerc.

 Mercedes' George Russell took a strong third after a long and valiant attempt to hold Verstappen at bay early in the race.